-Other readings will be posted to Canvas as PDF files.
-You must have the free Adobe Reader, which you can download from https://get.adobe.com/reader, or the even better Adobe Acrobat Pro DC, which you can also download for free from SJSU's Software Downloads site at http://www.sjsu.edu/it/services/collaboration/software/instructions.php.
+All readings will be posted to Canvas as PDF files or linked websites.
+You must have the free Adobe Reader or, even better, Adobe Acrobat Pro DC, which you can also download for free from SJSU.

 Technology Requirements (yes, requirements-these are not suggestions)